New Zealand Pompe Network

 - BE YOUR OWN ADVOCATE!
 No one will know what on earth Pompe Disease is!
 Your GP won't know, your family won't know, no one will know.
 Research it!
 GOOGLE it!
 Talk to people who have it, ask people about it, push for help, push push push.
 Ask ask ask.
 If the people you ask can't answer your questions, ask someone else!

-- Contact the Muscular Dystrophy Association.
+– Contact the Muscular Dystrophy Association of New Zealand.

-I didn't do this at first, but when I finally did I wished I had done it right from the start.
+I didn’t do this at first, but when I finally did, I wished I had done it right from the start.
 They are a fabulous organisation.
 I cannot thank them enough for the wonderful support they have given to us.

 Note: